Scenario on Refused Naturalisation Application not to be Refused.

 I certainly need to take further instructions on your naturalisation refusal and review the refusal letter completely.
 I can then offer a more definitive course for us to take and advise on the merits of your case.

-And if you have any other immigration issues or enquiries give us a call on 020 3744 2797 or email us on email@example.com
+And if you have any other immigration issues or enquiries give one of our immigration solicitors a call on 020 3744 2797 or email us on email@example.com